MyTestCase

 and Filters\applied()

-are fine for simple tests, mostly because using them you don't need to recall Brain Monkey methods, but they are not very powerful: arguments checking and, above all, the ability to respond to fired hooks are pivotal tasks to proper test WordPress code.Actions\expectDone()
+are fine for simple tests, mostly because using them you don't need to recall Brain Monkey methods, but they are not very powerful: arguments checking and, above all, the ability to respond to fired hooks are pivotal tasks to proper test WordPress code.

 and Filters\expectApplied()

-, validates hook arguments, not function arguments, it means what is passed to do_action
+, validates hook arguments, not function arguments, it means what is passed todo_action

-excluding hook name itselfapply_filters
+excluding hook name itself

 and andReturnUsing()